L.A. by Subway

 For the epitome of the tourist experience, head to Hollywood.
 From Pershing Square Station, catch the North Hollywood train.
 Exiting at Hollywood and Highland will transport you to the legendary walk of fame.
 Hollywood Boulevard is lined with theaters showcasing Hollywood’s own productions: El Capitan, Grauman’s Chinese, and Grauman’s Egyptian are the most famous theaters.
 Ripley’s Believe it or Not!
 Museum, The Hollywood Wax Museum, and the Guinness World of Records Museum showcase the bizarre, proving there’s always something interesting to see on the famous streets.

 To experience more of Hollywood, head to Universal Studios, a theme park with live action shows, amusement rides, and a tour of movie sets.
 On the Red Line, take the North Hollywood train one stop to Universal City.
-Admission is $45 to the park (discounted tickets are available at APU’s Student Union).
 Universal CityWalk is another popular attraction.
-Located just outside the gates of Universal Studios, the outdoor mall boasts thirty-three eateries, unique boutiques, and various entertainment.
+Located just outside the gates of Universal Studios, the outdoor mall boasts eateries, boutiques, and various entertainment options.